RMUS-Canada/doodle_battery_service/docs/core_io_doodle_setup_guide.md

 <img src="coreio_doodle_img/core_io.png" height="400px" />

 ### Setting a Static IP Address on Windows
-In order for your computer to reach CORE I/O over the network, you must set a static IP.
-Here are the steps for setting a static IP on Windows.
+In order for your computer to reach CORE I/O over the network, you must set a static IP on the same subnet as CORE I/O. Here are the steps for setting a static IP on Windows.

 Step 1 - Open the **Settings** and go to **Network & internet**.